Saturday, 28 May 2022

 Thursday, 19 May 2022

-The owner had been wrangling with the local council as he was one of the last liveboards, in a posh marina and the authorities refused to renew the resifential permit if he sold the barge.
-Unsurprisingly they did not want these big old barges with their occupant pumping raw sewage into their marina full of holiday yatchs.
+The owner was one of the last liveboards, in a posh marina and the authorities refused to renew the residential permit if he sold the barge to someone who planned to stay in the marina.
+Unsurprisingly they did not want these big old barges with their occupants pumping raw sewage into their marina that was full of holiday yatchs.
 Xavier had no black water holding tank.
 We were something of a dream come true for the owner.
-He had plenty of potential buyers for this lovely wide barge 6x30 metres.
-A perfect size to make into a home.
+He had plenty of potential buyers for this lovely wide barge of 6x30 metres, a perfect size to make into a home.
 But the buyers all wanted to make their home im Medemblik, who would not!
 The owner could only sell it to someone who wanted to take the boat away.
 Or start a legal battle with the council.

 Gweek, Cornwall

-What should have followed was a smooth process of painting the exterior of the boat whilst the boatyard worked through the list of jobs the surveyor had provided.
+All this should have been a smooth process of painting the exterior of the boat whilst the boatyard worked through the list of jobs the surveyor had provided.
 What followed was months of delays and excuses.
-Work on our boat always seemed to be at the bottom of the to do list, yet we really were at the mercy of the owner of the yard to manage the list of works as we were unable to travel over to supervise.
+Work on our boat always seemed to be at the bottom of the to do list, yet we really were at the mercy of the owner of the yard to manage the list of works as we were unable to travel to supervise.

-By December the work was apparently complete.
-Hefty bills had been paid for the entire exterior paint and the work to make the boat seaworthy including sealing up the lower portholes.
-But by then the weather had turned - we were in the middle of winter and a .crossing on a flat bottomed boat was not safe.
-Never the less we got back intouch with the skipper that we hoped would take the boat across the channel and we waited for good weather.
-Waited and waited.
-By March and April, we hoped that a crossing would be possible, but unfortunately our skipper had his own problems and everyone he know and we knew that could tackle this work was busy preparing their own boats for the coming boating season.
+But by then the weather had turned - we were in the middle of winter and a crossing on a flat bottomed boat was not safe.
+By March and April, we hoped that a crossing would be possible, but unfortunately our skipper had his own problems and he could not commit.

 April was also the time that we had agreed with Gweek boatyard that we would start paying for our mooring.
-Never guessing at the time, that the work would have taken so long.
-In fact the work did not take that long, it was the fact that work on our boat was the least priority.
-We were not on the spot to make sure things got done.
-No one at the boatyard really had our interests at heart.
+Never guessing the year before that the work and waiting would have taken so long.